adelolmo/hd-idle/README.md

                         On systems with more than one disk, the disk where the log is written will be spun up.
 On raspberry based systems the log should be written to the SD card.
++ -I
+                        Ignore spin down detection.
+Will trigger the spin down command even if hd-idle considers the disk to be spun down already.
+This is useful if the drive is spinning because of undetected activities (e.g SMART calls).

 Miscellaneous options: